GreggtheDev/lambda-expressions/README.md

 ## Task 1: MathOperation.java

-In this task, you will create simple lambda expressions to perform basic arithmetic operations.
+Simple lambda expressions to perform basic arithmetic operations.

 ### MathOperation.java

 - Define a `MathOperation` functional interface with an `operate` method.
 - Implement lambda expressions for addition, subtraction, multiplication, and division.
+- Add error handling for division by zero.
 - Test and print results of arithmetic operations in the `LambdaExample` class.

 ## Task 2: StringOperation.java

-In this task, you will create your own functional interface and use lambda expressions to manipulate strings.
+Functional interface and use lambda expressions to manipulate strings.

 ### StringOperation.java

 - Define a `StringOperation` functional interface with an `operate` method.
 - Implement lambda expressions for string concatenation and uppercase concatenation.
+- Add error handling for null inputs.
 - Test and print results of string operations in the `CustomLambdaExample` class.

 ## Task 3: BuiltInLambdaExample.java

-In this task, you will use lambda expressions with Java's built-in functional interfaces.
+Lambda expressions with Java's built-in functional interfaces.

 ### BuiltInLambdaExample.java